The KAZZ-Sonobeat Connection

 How a tiny but groundbreaking Austin, Texas, FM station launched a record label

 The KAZZ-FM weekday program schedule beginning in fall '64

 The station's broadcast day began at 6 AM and ended at 1 AM.
-Although in 1961 the FCC had authorized FM stations to broadcast in stereo, KAZZ never invested in the necessary stereo equipment, which would have included a two-channel audio control console and new transmitter.
+Although in 1961 the FCC had authorized FM stations to broadcast in stereo, KAZZ never invested in the necessary stereo equipment, which would have included a two-channel audio control console and stereo-capable transmitter.
 So, KAZZ remained monaural, despite being outfitted with stereo turntables and tape decks.

-KAZZ subscribed to the Associated Pess newswire and presented a five minute newscast at the top of each hour plus quick headlines at the half-hour.
+KAZZ subscribed to the Associated Press newswire and presented a five minute newscast at the top of each hour plus quick headlines on the half-hour.
 The AP teletype machine was in the station's transmitter room, down the hall and half a flight of steps downstairs from the studio itself, so twice each hour the deejays would make a mad dash out of the control room, down the hall, down the stairs, into the locked transmitter room, and back, trailing five to six feet of teletype paper behind, all while a long song played.
 Heaven forbid they forget the transmitter room and control room keys!
 Adding to the deejays' challenge, the men's restroom was half a flight of stairs up, also just off the stairwell.